EA5SW/MMDVMHost/README.md

 I add a new entry in MMDVM.ini for path to config files in Nextion section:
 FilesConfig=/home/pi/MMDVMHost/etc/

-You have now 6 config files (work in progress to put in only one), don't comment or delete any line, the code are simple and need to end with a C/R line to EOF
+You have now 5 config files (work in progress to put in only one), don't comment or delete any line, the code are simple and need to end with a C/R line to EOF

 info.ini contains information for MMDVM home screen:

 Callsign Location Frequency DMR Network Name

-ctrl.ini contains:

-callsign of owner remote commands on/off TG number to shutdown Pi TG number to reboot Pi TG number to change mode to dmrplus network TG number to change mode to DmrGateway mode TG number to change mode to BrandMeister network

-prefixA.ini, prefixB.ini and prefixC.ini contains a list of prefix to combine for displkay a picture map into a Nextion. example: EA-EA9, EB0-EB9,EC0-EC9, are the official prefix for Spain to hams (don't include a special stations)
+prefixA.ini, prefixB.ini and prefixC.ini contains a list of prefix to combine for displkay a picture map into a Nextion.
+Example: EA-EA9, EB0-EB9,EC0-EC9, are the official prefix for Spain to hams (don't include a special stations)

 tg.ini contains the number of the TG's (BrandMeister Network) to display a picture logo into a Nextion.

 The first TG number equals to picture 30 into the Nextion tft files.

 Nextion tft (compiled) and hmi (source) files contain the pictures to work.